pixeljar/conversation-starter/readme.txt

 = I installed the plugin, but nothing happened. =

 We didn't want to assume you wanted to prompt your users to say anything on every post, so we only put the prompts on posts where you've specifically entered a prompt.
-GO into the post edit screen and add prompts for users as you see fit.
+Go into the post edit screen and add prompts for users as you see fit.

 == Screenshots ==